SpaceODY/kOS-ShuttleEntrySim/README.md

 Place them either on the sides of the OMS pods or on the sides of the Engine block.
 Place them on the surface, do not tuck them inside or KSP will prevent them from deploying.
 Do not put them on the tail or on the wings or you will introduce a pitching moment.
 Make sure to add these A.I.R.B.R.A.K.E.S. to the brakes Action Group.

-## Setting up the script config files and runways
+## Setting up the rest

-The folder **Scripts/Shuttle_entrysim/VESSELS** contains the different vehicle config files.
-By default I provide the **DECQ_Shuttle** folder with the files that I use.
-There are three vehicle config files:
-- **gains.ks** which I do not advise touching unless you know what you are doing.
-- **pitch_profile.ks** which specifies the pitch versus surface velocity points that the Entry Guidance will follow.
-The profile I provide you with is taken directly from early Shuttle technical documents, therefore it as designed to respect the Shuttle's thermal limits.
-In KSP this is _not really_ crucial, so if you want some extra range you can bring it down to 35°.
-Bear in mind that you will be able to adjust the initial pitch value in flight, more about that later.
-- **flapcontrol.ks** which specifies which parts allow for flap control and the angle ranges of motion of each.
-Here you specify the names of your elevon and body flap parts.
-The file provided is already good for DECQ shuttle so leave it alone.

-In the main folder **Scripts/Shuttle_entrysim** you will see more configuration files.
-The only one you should pay attention to is **landing_sites.ks**.
+In the folder **Scripts/Shuttle_entrysim_parameters** you will see a file **landing_sites.ks**.
 This contains the definition of the Runways available for targeting by the scripts.

 You must create the runways wherever you like on Earth using Kerbal Konstructs.
 You must then write down the coordinates of its halfway point, its length, elevation and heading and fill in the details in the **landing_sites.ks** folloring the formatting inside.
 Don't forget the name of the landing site, also.
 I provide you with my own landing sites definitions for reference, but I strongly suggest you replace the details with your own measured data for better accuracy.

+The file **pitch_profile.ks** specifies the pitch versus surface velocity points that the Entry Guidance will follow.
+The profile I provide you with is taken directly from the Shuttle technical documents, remember the Real shuttle had to keep a 38° high angle of attack for thermal control.
+In KSP we don't _really_ need that, so if you want some extra range you can bring it down to 35°.
+Bear in mind that you will be able to adjust the initial pitch value in flight, more about that later.

 # How to use